MaastrichtU-CDS/3d-deep-features-for-cancer-prognosis/README.md

 video of ROI in LUNG1 dataset.
 An example of generated video -LUNG1-002.mp4- is added in 'CreateVideo' folder too.

 Deep features extraction based on deep learning platform Gluon(https://mxnet.apache.org/versions/1.5.0/gluon/index.html).
 Therefore, before deep feature extraction, we need to establish this platform at your device at first(Both GPU or CPU version are ok).
-Then you can use FeatureExtractor.py (at '' folder) to extract video's deep features
+Then you can use FeatureExtractor.py (at 'DeepFeaturesExtraction' folder) to extract video's deep features.
+Deep features of video 'LUNG1-002.mp4' is added in 'DeepFeaturesExtraction' folder as an example.
+It is need some time to download pretrained action recognition model from when you run FeatureExtractor.py at first time.

 ## Authors and acknowledgment
 Show your appreciation to those who have contributed to the project.